aholachek/react-animation-comparison/README.md

 5.  **react-move**

 * A lightweight library that helps D3 and React work together.
-It ended up not being quite flexible enough for the needs of this demo, though if the demo featured more traditionally D3-like interactions it would have been great.
+It ended up not being quite flexible enough for the needs of this task, though if the demo featured more traditionally D3-like interactions it would have been great.
 * [my animation attempt](https://alex.holachek.com/?selectedKind=Animation%20Examples&selectedStory=React-Move&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
 * [the code](https://github.com/aholachek/react-animation-comparison/blob/master/src/react-move-example.js)
 * [react-move docs](https://react-move-example.js.org/#/)